MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

     LIMIT 10;
     ```

-   The queries should be faster as the reads are served from memory.
+   The queries should be faster since they can use the already up-to-date

-1. To verify that an index is used (i.e., the results are served from memory),
+   results computed by the index.

-   you can run explain on the queries:
+1. To verify that an index is used, you can run explain on the queries:

    - The following [`EXPLAIN`](/sql/explain/) results should show that the query
      uses the index.